All Episodes

 Sean, that was an actual presidential debate.

-If you look at Donald Trump and you say he's got a long history of declaring bankruptcies and stiffing contractors, etcetera.
+If you look at Donald Trump and you say he's got a long history of declaring bankruptcies and stiffing contractors, etc., that should come out.

-Well, let me ask you if Donald Trump this way Obama.
+Well, let me ask you, if Donald Trump, let me ask the question this way.

-You're saying that you think the media that Obama lecture today would only ask him one time between now and election day.
+You're saying that you think the media that Obama lectured today would only ask him one time between now and Election Day.

 All right, how much do you want to bet?

-You have to find it for me the next time you find it for me to do that.
+You have to find it for me the next time.

-The American people should decide whether they think that's relevant.
+The American people should decide whether they think that's right.

-But I don't think that that's gonna be considered very relevant by the voters.
+Donald Trump was cavorting with some very unpleasant characters, but I don't think that that's going to be considered very relevant by the voters.

-But listen, I uh I think this was a fun exercise.
+But listen, I think this is a fun exercise.

 Wasn't this like your favorite appearance ever?